putuoka/c4it-blog/content/posts/2020/016-mstests-collection-assert/article.md

 ---
 title: "MSTest CollectionAssert class - an overview"
 path: "/blog/mstests-collectionassert-overview"
-tags: ['CSharp', 'Tests' , "MainArticle"]
+tags: ["CSharp", "Tests", "MainArticle"]
 featuredImage: "./cover.jpg"
 excerpt: "The CollectionAssert class if fine for basic tests on collections in C#.
 We will have a look at the methods exposed by this class."
 created: 2020-02-04
 updated: 2020-02-04
 ---

 This is the third part of our journey.
-In the [first part](./mstests-assert-overview "Unit testing with Assert") we listed the methods belonging to the __Assert__ class, while in the [second part](./mstests-stringassert-overview "Unit testing with StringAssert") we had a look at the __StringAssert__ class.
+In the [first part](./mstests-assert-overview "Unit testing with Assert") we listed the methods belonging to the **Assert** class, while in the [second part](./mstests-stringassert-overview "Unit testing with StringAssert") we had a look at the **StringAssert** class.

 Now we'll deep dive into the CollectionAssert class, that is a good fit for ensuring that a collection of elements follows desired specifications.

 ## Introduction to CollectionAssert

 [This class](https://docs.microsoft.com/en-us/dotnet/api/microsoft.visualstudio.testtools.unittesting.collectionassert "CollectionAssert class on Microsoft") tests various conditions associated with collections, like tests about the type of the elements.
-It is important to say that this class does not check if every element in the collection follows a certain rule (like "The ID must be greater than 0"), but it's more about __high level checks__.
+It is important to say that this class does not check if every element in the collection follows a certain rule (like "The ID must be greater than 0"), but it's more about **high level checks**.

 For these examples I'll reuse two classes created for the first article of this series: _User_ and _AdminUser_: the second class extends the first one: